inverted-hat/pixelWhoLostLegions/questions.md

 	* Rassilon
 	* The Master
 	* *Davros*
-* How is the name of the Doctor's dog?
+* What is the name of the Doctor's dog?
 	* Mickey
 	* *K-9*
 	* Snoopy
-* What is the name of the first NuWho (reboot) episode?
+* What is the first episode of the 2005 reboot?
 	* The Empty Child
 	* Dalek
 	* *Rose*